 This course will focus on support systems for the superintendent along with the legal information and resources needed to manage and lead a school district in an efficient and ethical manner.
 Concepts and strategies that will be covered in this class include support systems available for professional growth, current issues, legal issues (student/staff), state and federal mandates and rules, current local, state, and national issues, and civil and criminal liability issues.
-Prerequisite: principal license.
+Restricted to students with a principal license.